Roshan1130/Wilmington-University/Final_sprint.md

 - [x] The system has been linked with official Linkedin accounts.

-- [x] The system has two options for back button functionality.
+- [x] The system has options for home and back button functionality.

 - [x] The system has been embedded with university contact information.